Mazda MX-5 (NA): Special editions

+For the UK market, with only 800 made.
+Featured green paint, unique 14-inch alloy wheels, "Monza" decals, basic trim and the basic 1.6 L engine.

 M2 special editions

-A small range of Eunos Roadster units were assembled by the M2 Incorporated.
+A small range of Eunos Roadster units were assembled by the M2 Corporation.
 Founded in November 1991, M2, also known as "Mazda Too", was Mazda's new off-line planning / niche-house / Research & Development company back in the early '90s.
-The M2 Corp. employees had noble intentions — creating niche-mobiles derived from Mazda's volume products.
+M2 employees had noble intentions — creating niche-mobiles derived from Mazda's volume products.
 Although M2's basic mission involved focusing on the "soft" aspects of vehicle design in an attempt to create more specifically targeted niche variants, the changes to the off-line cars would go well beyond mere cosmetics.

 Heading the M2 operation was Mr. Masakatsu Kato, original father of the Miata (Eunos Roadster) in Japan, as well as creator of several Mazda concept vehicles.
 Kato-san was assisted by Hirotaka Tachibana, development engineer responsible for the superb dynamics of the Mazda FC (second generation RX-7) and the NA Roadster.
-M2 Corp. was based out of Tokyo, Japan.
-M2-Corp was a 100% owned subsidiary of Mazda, and it was closed by Mazda in 1995.
+M2 was based out of Tokyo, Japan.
+M2 was a 100% owned subsidiary of Mazda, and it was closed by Mazda in 1995.
 Mazda kept a similar program going with the Mazdaspeed vehicles, and then in the late '90s Mazdaspeed was absorbed into Mazda as a subsidiary company in Mazda Auto Tokyo.
 There were many types of M2 branded vehicles between 1991 and 1995, beginning with the 1001 up to the 1031 Cafe Racer (Dec-91).